Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Challenges and Outlook

 Our extensive experiments reveal that current vision-language models, including egocentric AI assistants, are insufficient for supporting procedural tasks.
 This highlights the necessity for further innovation to enable effective AI facilitation of such processes.
-Although notable progress has been made, egocentric vision tasks face ongoing challenges as they transition from controlled settings to real-world applications.
+Although notable progress has been made, egocentric vision tasks face challenges as they transition from controlled settings to real-world applications.

+\textit{\textbf{System-level bottlenecks, latency, and deployment constraints.}} Although we have analyzed real-time and streaming video understanding to reduce latency, major challenges remain in deploying models on wearable devices \cite{lane2016deepx}.
+Many VLMs are too large for current hardware and, even when deployable, still suffer from latency, overheating, and related issues.
+Larger models usually deliver better reasoning and performance, and added functionality increases resource demands.
+Balancing model size with deployment constraints is thus a central challenge for realizing practical, real-world AI assistants.

-\textit{\textbf{Data scarcity and bias.}} It impedes development in this domain.
-Existing egocentric video datasets are scarce, lack diversity, and provide limited annotation detail, constraining both error detection and procedural learning.
+\textit{\textbf{Data scarcity and bias.}} Existing egocentric video datasets are scarce, lack diversity, and provide limited annotation detail, constraining both error detection and procedural learning.
 While many procedural learning datasets are captured from third-person perspectives, they are ill-suited for egocentric tasks.
 Most available egocentric error detection datasets also cover narrow ranges of activities, failing to support comprehensive AI training for a wide range of real-world tasks.
 Additionally, cultural and individual biases present in current datasets further hinder robust generalization.
+Human annotation dependence limits the practicality of real-world applications, constrains real-time detection, and narrows application domains.
+Recent egocentric generation methods, such as diffusion-based models like LEGO \cite{lai2024lego}, can be used to augment datasets and mitigate data scarcity, annotation gaps, and inherent biases.